Korean Adoptee Anthology 2023 compiled by the Vance Twins. Full Book Cover

 Click here to take the ONLY IN ADOPTION Survey.

-Janine Myung Ja Searches for the Truth About Korean Adoptees...
+Rev. Dr. Janine Vance Searches for the Truth About Korean Adoptees...